 A church financial report helps our efforts to steward our resources well by giving real time picture of the financial situation.
 If we fail to use church finance reports, we choose to make decisions blindly, without concern for the consequences.
 (Financial management and accountability are important parts of developing trust and confidence in your congregation as well.)

-Church finance reports inform effective planning.
+Church finance reports help with effective planning.

 A church finance report, by giving a snapshot in time of your church's health, greatly supports your budgeting and planning efforts.
 You and your leadership team will be equipped to identify and respond to trends, manage your resources effectively, and manage and mitigate financial risks.
 Ultimately, church finance reports are real time feedback on your church's operational and administrative decisions.

-Church finance reports protect the church.
+Church finance reports help protect the church.

 Church finance reports are a big part of church record management.
 They make it much harder for financial problems to grow and develop out of sight.
 Issues are nipped in the bud.
 Church financial reports may differ, depending on how you track your church finances (ie: by using church fund accounting).
 However, that report provides transparency by detailing the sources of income and how funds are spent, ensuring accountability - not only to the congregation, but also to your church's board of directors, finance committee, etc.